-Licensing: Users covered by communication compliance policies must have either a Microsoft 365 E5 Compliance license, an Office 365 Enterprise E3 license with the Advanced Compliance add-on, or be included in an Office 365 Enterprise E5 subscription.
+Licensing: Users covered by communication compliance policies must have either a Microsoft 365 E5, Microsoft 365 E5 Compliance, Microsoft 365 E5 Insider Risk Management, or an Office 365 E5 subscription.

 Permission for Communication Compliance… it’s not sufficient to be a Global Administrator!
 You must set up a new role group (Communication Compliance Reviewer in my example below) with 3 roles and assign members to the role group for those members to be able to investigate and remediate communications: Supervisory Review Administrator, Case Management, and Review

 John works with our competitors and many people across our own organization and we need to monitor his communications to determine whether he is sharing customer numbers in any of his outbound communications.